ray-project/ray/doc/source/workflows/basics.rst

 The suffix with a counter ``_n`` is a sequential number (1,2,3,...) of the tasks to be executed.
 (Note that the first task does not have the suffix.)

 Once a task is given a name, the result of the task will be retrievable via ``workflow.get_output(workflow_id, task_id="task_name")``.
-If the task with the given name hasn't been executed yet, an exception will be thrown.
+If the task with the given ``task_id`` hasn't been executed before the workflow completes, an exception will be thrown.
 Here are some examples:

 .. code-block:: python